Qingzz7/18S571project/Yitao/README.md

 3. Find population data with ZIP Code.
 4. By the density of population, make a heat map on the original graph.![ook county demographi](https://i.imgur.com/89KKoX3.jpg)

+### Result analysis
+- More water plants tend to be built in low population areas.

 ### Further improvement